Coronation Street: 1980s

-Peter Adamson, who had played Len Fairclough since 1961, was sacked in 1983 for breach of contract.
-He had been warned by Granada Television for writing unauthorised newspaper articles criticising the show and cast.
-Coronation Street producer Podmore sacked Adamson when it was revealed he had sold his memoirs after the previous warning.
-The sacking coincided with allegations of Adamson having indecently assaulted two young girls.
-In April 1983, a newspaper reported that Adamson had been arrested for indecently assaulting two eight-year-old girls at a swimming pool.
-The police complaint was that Adamson's hands had strayed while giving the girls swimming lessons.
+In 1983, Peter Adamson, who had played Len Fairclough since 1961, was dismissed for breaching his contract.
+Granada had previously warned Adamson for publishing unauthorised newspaper articles that criticised the show and its cast.
+Producer Bill Podmore terminated Adamson's contract after discovering he had sold his memoirs despite the prior warning.
+The sacking coincided with allegations of Adamson having indecently assaulted two eight-year-old girls in a swimming pool.
 Granada Television gave Adamson financial support through his legal problems, with a Crown Court jury finding him not guilty in July 1983.
-Adamson's dispute over his memoirs and newspaper articles was not known to the public and the media reported that Adamson had been dismissed because of the shame indecent assault allegations had brought onto Granada and the Coronation Street brand.
-Len Fairclough was killed off-screen in a motorway crash on 7 December 1983.
-To demonise the character, it was revealed that he had been returning home from an affair, cheating on his wife Rita (Barbara Knox).
+Adamson's dispute over his memoirs and newspaper articles was not known to the public and the media reported that Adamson had been dismissed because of the allegations.
+Len Fairclough was killed off-screen in a motorway crash while returning home from an affair in December 1983.
 Adamson celebrated the character's death by delivering an obituary on TV-am dressed as an undertaker.